TriadFlowC/copilot-performance-toolkit/README.md

 # Copilot Performance Toolkit

-A comprehensive toolkit for analyzing, understanding, and optimizing GitHub Copilot performance in large codebases.
-This project provides both theoretical foundations and practical tools to solve AI code assistant scaling issues.
+A practical toolkit for monitoring and potentially improving GitHub Copilot performance in large codebases.
+This project provides monitoring tools, workspace analysis utilities, and theoretical reasoning about AI code assistant performance.

+## ⚠️ Important Disclaimer

+**This toolkit contains observations and theoretical speculation, NOT formal research.** Please see [DISCLAIMER.md](DISCLAIMER.md) for important information about the academic integrity of this content.

-## 🎯 Problem Statement
+## 🎯 Observed Problem

-GitHub Copilot and other AI code assistants face fundamental scaling limitations that cause:
-- **Exponential memory growth** as codebase size increases
+Many developers experience performance issues with AI code assistants in large codebases:
+- **High memory usage** by VS Code in large projects
-- **UI freezing** and poor responsiveness in large projects
+- **UI freezing** and poor responsiveness
-- **Degraded suggestion quality** due to context dilution
+- **Slower suggestion responses** or degraded quality
-- **Performance issues** starting around 500-1000 files
+- **Performance issues** that seem to correlate with project size

-This toolkit provides scientifically-backed solutions to these problems.
+This toolkit provides tools to monitor these issues and potential approaches to address them.

 ## 🚀 Quick Start